Updated September 2022

 The average American uses 3 rolls per week, and collectively Americans use close to 8 million tons of toilet paper per year according to Consumer Reports.
 Since it’s something we use so often on our intimate parts, we should consider toxicity because toxicants can be transferred dermally.

 Considering that 27,000 trees are cut down daily to make toilet paper, and a single roll requires 37 gallons of water to make, it is certainly a topic that needs to be discussed from an environmental standpoint.
-As reported by Mamavation “Paper production like toilet paper, paper towels, baby wipes, tissue paper, coffee filters, & writing paper are incredibly toxic to the environment and depletes forests all over the world.
+As reported by Mamavation “Paper production like toilet paper, paper towels, baby wipes, tissue paper, coffee filters, & writing paper are incredibly toxic to the environment and depletes forests [many are old-growth & endangered forests].
 In fact, this industry is the 3rd largest polluter.

 Thousands of chemicals are used to process commercial paper products like baby wipes & toilet paper.
 Women in particular are susceptible to absorbing toxins through their private areas.
 One of the worst chemicals used in the processing of toilet paper is chlorine.
 So it’s important to be cognizant of what chemicals touch our most porous area because toxic substances can easily enter into our skin and get into our bloodstream.
 Selecting toilet paper that does the least amount of harm to both our bodies and the environment is wise.